Geology of Guam

-Stratigraphy & Geologic History
+Stratigraphy and geologic history

 Guam began to form in the late middle Eocene with the development of the Facpi Formation.
 The Facpi Formation was associated with submarine volcanism, evidenced by pillow basalt in flow rocks from that series.
 The Facpi Formation forms the basement volcanic rock of Guam and was deposited when the island was formed in close proximity to the Palau-Kyushu Ridge.

 The second major volcanic episode is associated with the Alutom Formation which was formed in the late Eocene.
 The formation contains basalt and andesite, as well as volcanic breccia with component dacite pebbles and cobbles and tuff shale cemented together with calcite.
 The presence of the dacite pebbles and correlation with dacitic lava flows on Saipan, dacite flows likely preceded andesite eruptions on Guam.
 Although the Alutom Formation does not contain many carbonates besides the calcite, the presence of limestone fragments in upper units suggests that limestone formations existed close by.

 Stabile shallow water reef-forming environments by the end of the Eocene gave way to violent volcanic eruptions in the Oligocene.
 The island's central caldera collapsed as a result of uplift and faulting.

 In the Oligocene, the Tenjo structural block formed as Eocene volcano eroded.